Skip to content

 RightsObligations

-Worker • Wages in accordance with the collective agreement
+Worker • Wages and terms in accordance with the collective agreement

 • A safe working environment